-No violation was found when it was alleged a judge had represented a defendant while the judge was a private attorney.
-The defendant was represented by counsel, and the issue was raised on the record.
-All parties agreed that the judge could accept a plea with sentence to be imposed by a different judge.
-The judge in question later recused.
+No violation was found for ex parte communications and failure to make a record when it was alleged a judge discussed matters pertaining to trial before the defendant was present.
+The defendant was represented by counsel, and the issue was raised on the record, as reflected in the transcript.